shehryar-saqib/shehryar-saqib/README.md

 ## ABOUT ME

-Enthusiastic and adaptable third-year software engineering student driven by curiosity and a desire to embrace challenges.
+I'm Shehryar Saqib.
+An enthusiastic and adaptable third-year software engineering student driven by curiosity and a desire to embrace challenges.
 Interested in data analytics, data science, AI, and ML, with a goal to contribute to cutting-edge advancements in technology.

 Thanks for stopping by and feel free to reach out if you have any questions or want to collaborate on a project!